 I am an identical twin (younger by 5 minutes) and I am also a lefty!
-I enjoy spending time with my wife and 3 daughters, exercising, and watching college baseball.
+I enjoy spending time with my 3 daughters, exercising, and watching college baseball.
 I must have my cup of coffee every morning, but my true weakness is sweets (ice cream) and pizza.
 I am driven to make a difference and a positive impact on each and every person I meet, which is why I enjoy working in the community I live in.

 Jason Day, PTA